Nicola Benedetti: Other honours and awards

-In 2015, she was listed as one of BBC's 100 Women.
+In 2015, Benedetti was listed as one of BBC's 100 Women.

-She was elected an honorary fellow of the Royal Society of Edinburgh in March 2017.
+Benedetti was elected an honorary fellow of the Royal Society of Edinburgh in March 2017.
 In 2019 she was given the annual Royal Medal award by the Royal Society of Edinburgh for improving the lives of deprived Scottish children through Sistema Scotland and the Big Noise Orchestras.

-In 2020, she won the Grammy for best classical instrumental solo for Marsalis: Violin Concerto; Fiddle Dance Suite.
+In 2020, Benedetti won the Grammy for best classical instrumental solo for Marsalis: Violin Concerto; Fiddle Dance Suite.
 She was awarded the 2021 ISM Distinguished Musician Award.
 In 2022, she was appointed honorary president of the Royal Conservatoire of Scotland (RCS).

-She received the 2023 Edinburgh Award, which is given to individuals who have made an important contribution to the city and brought it to national and international attention.
-The award was given in recognition of her work as director of the Edinburgh Festival.
+Benedetti received the 2023 Edinburgh Award, which is given to individuals who have made an important contribution to the city and brought it to national and international attention.
+The award was given in recognition of her work as director of the Edinburgh International Festival.

 Personal life

 Benedetti was in a relationship with German cellist Leonard Elschenbroich, whom she met at the Yehudi Menuhin School of Music.
 Although that relationship has ended, they continue to perform together and are good friends.
 In March 2024, Benedetti announced that she was pregnant with her first child.

-In July 2025, an article in the Daily Telegraph confirmed that she is married to Wynton Marsalis, whom she met when she was 17 and he was 42, and that he is the father of her daughter.
+In July 2025, an article in The Daily Telegraph confirmed that she is married to Wynton Marsalis, whom she met when she was 17 and he was 42, and that he is the father of her daughter, Elise.